sportngin/slack-notifier-action/README.md

 ## Configuration

-You must set `SLACK_WEBHOOK` environment value in settings page of your repository in order to use without any problem.
+You must set a Slack webhook environment value in settings page of your repository in order to use without any problem.
 Please [see here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) to learn how to do it if you don't know already.

 ## Usage

-Create a workflow, set a step that uses this action and don't forget to specify `SLACK_WEBHOOK` environment value.
+Create a workflow, set a step that uses this action and don't forget to specify the `slack_webhook` as a required variable.

 ```yaml
 name: Notification on push